GoogleCloudPlatform/cloud-data-quality/USERMANUAL.md

 1. OAuth via locally discovered [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/best-practices-applications#overview_of_application_default_credentials) if only the arguments `--gcp_project_id`, `--gcp_bq_dataset_id`, and `--gcp_region_id` are provided.
 2. Using an [exported JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) if the argument `--gcp_service_account_key_path` is provided.
 3. [Service Account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) via a source credentials if the argument `--gcp_impersonation_credentials` is provided.
 The source credentials can be obtained from either `--gcp_service_account_key_path` or from the local ADC credentials.

+### Materialization Hours
+1. Configure the bigquery job intermediate tables expiration hours in the provided dataset `--gcp_bq_dataset_id`.
+2. if the CLI argument `--intermediate_table_expiration_hours` is defined, CloudDQ will set the same as expiration hours for intermediate tables.
+  `--intermediate_table_expiration_hours` is currently an optional argument and has a default value of `24 hours`.

+### Number of Concurrent Bigquery Threads
+1. CLI argumnet `--num_threads` specifies the number of concurrent bigquery operations that can be increased to reduce run-time.
+    We advice setting this to number of cores of your run-environment machines.
+2. One worker thread per core seemed a good number for how many threads to run at once.
+This number is chosen much more carefully based on other factors, such as other applications and services running on the same machine.
+3. if the CLI argument `--num_threads` is defined, CloudDQ will limit the number of threads to this value. `--num_threads` is currently an optional argument and has a default value of `8 threads`.